MerosCrypto/Meros/docs/Protocol/Consensus.md

 - GasPrice
 - MeritRemoval

-When a new Element is received via a `SignedVerification`, `SignedSendDifficulty`, `SignedDataDifficulty`, `SignedGasPrice`, or `SignedMeritRemoval` message, it should be added to the holder's MeritHolder, as long as the signature is correct and any other checks imposed by the sub-type pass.
+When a new Element is received via a `SignedVerification`, `SignedSendDifficulty`, `SignedDataDifficulty`, `SignedGasPrice`, or `SignedMeritRemoval` message, it's added to the holder's MeritHolder, as long as the signature is correct and any other checks imposed by the sub-type pass.
 Elements don't have hashes, so the signature is produced by signing the serialized version with a prefix.
 That said, MeritHolders who don't have any Merit can safely have their Elements ignored, as they mean nothing.

 The `Verification`, `SendDifficulty`, `DataDifficulty`, `GasPrice`, and `MeritRemoval` messages are only used when syncing, and their signature data is contained in a Block's aggregate signature, as described in the Merit documentation.